If you’re eating in a calorie deficit and training hard but still not losing fat, here are 8 reasons explaining what

 - Understand that it may be a barrier and ACCEPT it.
 Work on things you CAN control.

-- There are medicines to add in that may be of benefit.
-For example, metformin with antipsychotics.
-Also sometimes appetite suppressants if the medicines are making you hungry
+- Some medicines may help––for example, metformin with antipsychotics.
+Also, sometimes appetite suppressants if the medicines are making you hungry.

-Please note that I’m not a doctor so if you email me asking what seems to be medical advice, all I’m allowed to say is, ‘I’m not a doctor, please go speak to your healthcare professional’.
+Please note that I’m not a doctor so if you email me asking what seems to be medical advice, all I’m allowed to say is, ‘I’m not a doctor, please speak to your healthcare professional’.

 Here’s the thing: you don’t want to lose weight, you want to lose fat.
 And the two are entirely different things.